What nature teaches us about pretty colors palettes

 Can light color be vibrant?

 It’s a creative direction though, I must admit.
 It’s kinda giving me midnight neon vibes.
+Yet it’s much less aesthetically pleasing, especially due to the three middle colors.

 The brightest colors are closer to yellow